pantheon-systems/documentation/source/content/platform-considerations.md

 Sites that consume services using CORS, such as Amazon S3 CORS, do work on Pantheon.

-For WordPress users, you can use the [WP-CORS plugin](https://wordpress.org/plugins/wp-cors/), or enable CORS for selected domains [in an MU plugin](/mu-plugin#cross-origin-resource-sharing-cors)
+WordPress users can use the [WP-CORS plugin](https://wordpress.org/plugins/wp-cors/) or enable CORS for selected domains [in a MU plugin](/mu-plugin#cross-origin-resource-sharing-cors)

 ## CSS Preprocessors